SoftSec-KAIST/Fuzzle/README.md

 takes about 1 hour to run.

-To generate the benchmark and test the fuzzers using these examples, run the following commands from `scripts` directory:
+To generate the benchmark and test the fuzzers using these examples, run the following commands from the `scripts` directory:

 ```
 $ python3 ./generate_benchmark.py ../examples/example#.list ../examples/example#_benchmark